Sector: Construction

 When Horace Field retired in the late 1920s, he gave Gertrude all his drawings and office effects and went with his wife Mary to live in Rye in a house Gertrude had altered for them.
 She remained in the same office, 5 Gower Street, opposite no. 2, the home of Agnes Garrett and Millicent Fawcett.
 In the early 1930s she invited Eleanor Hughes to join her as an independent architect.
 As well as her ongoing work for Women’s Pioneer Housing, Gertrude designed and built a new ante-natal department for the Annie McCall Maternity Hospital in Clapham.

-Gertrude was always keen to promote architecture as a career for women.
-In 1928, she spoke at a careers event organised by the Union of Women Voters alongside Laura Annie Willson, who shared her experience of building houses, and fellow WPC members Ethel WoodCaroline Haslett and Gladys Burlton.
-In December 1931, Gertrude was among 29 new Fellows of RIBA elected, making her the second woman to be entitled to put the initials FRIBA after her name.
+Gertrude was an advocate for architecture as a career for women.
+In 1928, she spoke at a careers event organised by the Union of Women Voters alongside Laura Annie Willson, who shared her experience of building houses, and fellow WPC members Ethel Wood, Caroline Haslett and Gladys Burlton.
+In December 1931, Gertrude was among 29 new Fellows of RIBA elected, making her the second woman allowed to put the initials FRIBA after her name.
 (Gillian Harrison was the first, elected a few weeks earlier.)
-Gertrude soon formed a Women’s Committee that gave women a forum to gather together, discuss their experiences and increase their visibility.
-Gertrude helped organise an exhibition of women’s work at the RIBA offices and spoke about the professional successes of women in the profession.
+Gertrude soon formed a Women’s Committee so women had somewhere to discuss their experiences and increase their visibility.
+She helped organise an exhibition of women’s work at the RIBA offices and spoke about women’s professional successes.

-One particularly notable adventure came in the summer of 1938. .
+One particularly notable adventure came in the summer of 1938.
 The husband of one of her long-standing friends was the British Consul General for the province of Khorasan and Gertrude escorted their daughter out to see them after school term ended.
 It was a long but exciting trip: the Orient Express to Istanbul, a ferry across the Bosphorus then on to Mosul via Ankara and Damascus.
 From Mosul a Rolls Royce took them to Kirkuk, then there was another train to the Persian border and a three-day journey to Mashhad via Tehran.
-After a journey like that, it is not surprising that Gertrude stayed for over three months and then did the journey in reverse to return her friend’s daughter to school.
+After a journey like that, it is not surprising that Gertrude stayed for over three months before doing the journey in reverse to return her friend’s daughter to school.
 She might have been on holiday but she was not idle: she designed and supervised the building of an open-air swimming pool and designed a new bungalow for the Vice Consul.

 The war years

 When war broke out, Gertrude got to work installing air raid shelters in the WPH’s buildings.
 One of the students in the year ahead of her at UCL was Clare Nauheim.
 She spent some time working with Edwin Lutyens and then in 1933 married the industrialist Harry Railing.
 Clare recruited Gertrude to work for the Women’s Voluntary Service so she ended her Gower Street lease, stored her office furniture and started working as the centre organiser for the borough of Holborn.
 The team there found accommodation for refugees, gathered clothing, made up beds in shelters and collected aluminium.
-Gertrude was also Chair of the Publicity Sub-Committee , running themed fund-raising drives such as Weapons Week, Warship Week and Wings for Victory Week, drumming up donations through advertising campaigns and auctions.
+Gertrude was also Chair of the Publicity Sub-Committee, running themed fund-raising drives such as Weapons Week, Warship Week and Wings for Victory Week, drumming up donations through advertising campaigns and auctions.

 New towns, new opportunities